 Both technologies share one thing: they are not so popular technologies in the public eye.
 But they can help each other in a variety of ways.
-For instance, virtual reality is good at and popular with creation of virtual environments in real world applications such as gaming, property markets, security and organizational training, and classrooms.
+For instance, virtual reality is good at and popular with the creation of virtual environments in real-world applications such as gaming, property markets, security and organizational training, and classrooms.

-Besides, when data is stored in blockchain distributed ledgers, users have more control for their data and their is more privacy and security for data and to prevent copyright infringement.
+Besides, when data is stored in blockchain distributed ledgers, users have more control for their data and there are more privacy and security for data and to prevent copyright infringement.

 We wrote about a number of projects in the area of VR gaming based on blockchain here.
 This article goes beyond VR gaming.

-The platform allows for creation of AR/VR/3D content, each of which is assigned a hash and stored on blockchain to prevent copyright infringement.
-Details of the content transaction are processed on a a smart contract protocol.
+The platform allows for the creation of AR/VR/3D content, each of which is assigned a hash and stored on the blockchain to prevent copyright infringement.
+Details of the content transaction are processed on a smart contract protocol.